 Sign the petition here: https://pnhp.salsalabs.org/dcepetitionseptember2021/index.html

-UPDATE: Action #2: Call your representative to also support H.R.3. – the Elijah E. Cummings Lower Drug Costs Now Act and to talk to them about Rep. Jayapal’s letter to HHS Sec.
-Becerra.
+Action #2: Call your representative to fight against Trump’s privatizing of Medicare and to support H.R.3. – the Elijah E. Cummings Lower Drug Costs Now Act .

-Minimal script: I’m calling from [zip code) and as a person [who is on Medicare now/who hopes a robust Medicate program is still there when I need it], I want Representative [___] to support and push through H.R.3 – Elijah E. Cummings Lower Drug Costs Now Act, which would protect Medicare enrollee from excessive costs and unfair prices.
+Minimal script: I’m calling from [zip code) and as a person [who is on Medicare now/who hopes a robust Medicare program is still there when I need it], I want Representative [___] to urge HHS Sec.
+Becerra and the administration to stop ACO REACH and any other programs that privatize Medicare.
+I also want [him/her] to support and push through H.R.3 – Elijah E. Cummings Lower Drug Costs Now Act, which would protect Medicare enrollee from excessive costs and unfair prices.

 - Rep. Julia Brownley (CA-26): email, DC (202) 225-5811, Oxnard (805) 379-1779, T.O.
 (805) 379-1779